Frequently Asked Questions

 How far in advance should I book my Thailand liveaboard?

 It really depends.
 The better quality and better value boats tend to fill up first.
 The double cabins with en-suite bathrooms fill up first.
-Peak holiday periods like Christmas and New year fill up months in advance.
+Peak holiday periods like Christmas, New Year and Chinese New Year fill up months in advance.

 We can often accommodate last minute bookings if you are flexible on dates and boat facilities.